 Located in the heart of the Bronx at the southern end of Bronx Park and near the borough's own Little Italy, the Bronx Zoo is easily accessible via public transit or by car.
 One visit is sure to leave a lasting impression, though you'll need more than that to experience all this institution has to offer.
 And since it is the nation's largest urban zoo, it helps to have some pointers before you go—especially if you are visiting with kids.
 So read on for 10 tips on visiting the Bronx Zoo like a local.

 1. Know your entry points

 The Bronx Zoo is too big to experience in one day so for maximum efficiency map out your route in advance, including where to enter.
-The Southern Boulevard Gate, on the west end of the zoo, is your best entry point if you plan to hit the recently renovated Children's Zoo, Madagascar!, and the Zoo Center to the left; or the Bug Carousel and World of Reptiles to the right.
+The Southern Boulevard Gate, on the west end of the zoo, is your best entry point if you plan to visit the Children's Zoo, Madagascar!, and the Zoo Center to the left or the Bug Carousel and World of Reptiles to the right.
 Enter through the Asia Gate at the south end of the zoo for camel rides, the Wild Asia Monorail (the only way to see elephants and red pandas), Jungle World and one of the zoo's newest addition, Nature Trek.
 On the north side, you'll find the Fordham Road Gate, featuring Fountain Circle and quick access to the Sea Lion Pool, Aquatic Bird House and Sea Bird Aviary, and Birds of Prey.
 The Bronx River Gate, on the east end of the zoo, is close to the World of Birds and Tiger Mountain.
 This is also the best entrance to access Treetop Adventure, an aerial ropes course and zipline that opened in 2017.